Ungheni, Iași

-Ungheni (called Bosia until 1996) is a commune in Iași County, Western Moldavia, Romania, part of the Iași metropolitan area.
+Ungheni (called Bosia until 1996) is a commune in Iași County, Western Moldavia, in eastern Romania, part of the Iași metropolitan area.
 It is composed of four villages: Bosia (the commune center), Coada Stâncii, Mânzătești and Ungheni.

 There is a bridge across the Prut and a border checkpoint to Moldova.
 There is another border town with the same name in the Republic of Moldova (Ungheni), on the other side of the Prut River.